 Sending Unwelcome Emails or Text Messages

 Joe and Sally often have friendly discussions at the office, but Joe insists on carrying them forward into their after-work life.
 Sally refuses Joe’s advances and cuts off communication after work.
 However, Joe persists by constantly sending her emails and SMS messages.
-Although these messages may have benign content, they are unwelcome and therefore can create a hostile work environment that contravenes Title VII.
+Although these messages may have benign content, they are unwelcome and therefore can create a hostile workplace example that contravenes Title VII.
+Persistent communication outside of work hours can invade personal privacy and contribute to ongoing stress and anxiety.

 Have a Sexual Harassment or Hostile Work Environment Claim in California?